pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *Results grid* panel to specify your formatting preferences for copied data.

-* Specify the maximum width of the column when 'Resize by data?' is set to True.
-  If it is set to 0 then columns will auto-size to the maximum width of the data in the column.
-If 'Resize by data?' is set to False then this setting won't take any effect.
-* When the *Resize by data?* switch is set to *True*, then data columns will auto-size to the maximum width of the data in the column as loaded in the first batch.
-If False, the column will be sized to the widest of the data type or column name.
+* When the *Columns sized by* is set to *Column data*, then data columns will auto-size to the maximum width of the data in the column as loaded in the first batch.
+If set to *Column name*, the column will be sized to the widest of the data type or column name.
+* Specify the maximum width of the column in pixel when 'Columns sized by' is set to *Column data*.
+If 'Columns sized by' is set to *Column name* then this setting won't have any effect.
 * Use the *Result copy field separator* drop-down listbox to select the field separator for copied data.
 * Use the *Result copy quote character* drop-down listbox to select the quote